 See a short clip of how this type of clock works.

 Things To Consider When Buying a Foot Rocker

 Is it just for the elderly?

 According to Alzheimer’s Association, 5.7 million people have or diagnosed dementia in the US.
-Although a majority of them are people aging 65 years old and above, there is also a considerable amount of people aging 65 years old and below, who are also affected by it.
+Although a vast majority of the number of people those aging 65 years old and above, a considerable amount of those aging 65 years old and below are also affected by it.
 Thus, the calendar clock device is not just for the elderly.